dqd/django-oauth-requests/README.md

 ]
 ```

-Then, add sample configuration for all the services you plan to use, like that:
+Then, add a configuration for all the services you plan to use, like this sample:

 ```python
 OAUTH_REQUESTS = {